Ross-Fraser/relish_bazaar/README.md

 ![home_screen](staticfiles/images/screenshots/home_screen.webp)

+# Note:

+I duplicated the Relish Bazaar project (P4) because I intended to add my P5 (purchase feature) as a branch.
+However, since I didn't pass P4 and needed to make changes, I couldn't wait for the results before incorporating P5.

 # Relish Bazaar - Coffee Shop Website

 Welcome to Relish Bazaar, your ultimate online coffee shop experience!
 This project aims to create an interactive and user-friendly website for our coffee shop, providing customers with an easy way to browse and make enquires.